compendio/goldbug-manual/README.md

 - E-Mail: this is about email to other users of GoldBug or Spot-on
 - POPTASTIC: This is about the chat via e-mail server
 - URLs: This involves searching for URLs in the URL database (web search)
-- Rosetta: With the Rosetta encryption pad, text with asymmetric keys can be converted back and forth from plaintext to ciphertext and vice versa before they are sent.
+- Rosetta: With the Rosetta encryption pad, text with asymmetric keys can be converted back and forth from plaintext to ciphertext and vice versa before the texts are sent.
 This is recommended when other insecure messengers or e-mail are used or the ciphertext should be posted anywhere on the web - or the plain text, before it is sent in GoldBug, should again receive an additional encryption level.

 That each function uses its own key pair is again a security feature.
 If the chat key were compromised, the email encryption will not be affected.
 Furthermore, the user can only pass friends his chat key and not the e-mail key.
-Thus, the user can decide whom he allows to chat with him or just to e-mail or possibly also to exchange URLs for the function of p2p web search in the integrated URL database.
+Thus, the user can decide whom he allows to chat with or just to e-mail or possibly also to exchange URLs for the function of p2p web search in the integrated URL database.

 So far the minimal view on the user interface is described: Via the main menu one can choose between "full view" or "minimal view".
 If you are not familiar with computers, you should choose the minimal view because it fades out the unnecessary variety of options.
 Keep it simple!
-Qt developers, and those who are looking for an exercise project for their own Qt development project, may even minimize the user interface (and like "forking" the GoldBug project).
+Qt developers, and those who are looking for an exercise project for their own Qt development project, may even minimize the user interface (and are invited to "fork" the GoldBug project).

 During the first setup, the option of the maximum view is not available, it will only be shown and set in the other logins.
-The possibility of looking at even more details in the user interface should therefore be addressed briefly here, since many details also refer to the last-mentioned point of the cryptographic values, which is also contained in the tabulator of the kernel activation and encryption key.
-Generation are to be found (just in the setting of the maximum view).
-The values ​​can be set individually for a new key generation (without wizard) from the extended user view.
-However, if you are using the client for the first time, the typical setting values ​​are automatically available, ie the key has a (predefined) size of 3072 bits in the RSA algorithm.
+The possibility of looking at even more details in the user interface should therefore be addressed briefly here, since many details also refer to the last-mentioned point of the cryptographic values, which is also contained in the tabulator of the kernel activation and encryption key: Key-Generation is there to be found (just in the setting of the maximum view).

+The values can be set individually for a new key generation (without wizard) from the extended user view.
+However, if you are using the client for the first time, the typical setting values are automatically available, i.e. the key has a (predefined) size of 3072 bits of the RSA algorithm.

-In the case of a non-minimal view, for example, the tab "Activate Kernel" shows the following elements in the user interface:
+In case of a non-minimal view, for example, the tab "Activate Kernel" shows the following elements in the user interface:

 Path to kernel: Here the user can enter the path to the kernel.
 If the kernel with the "spot-on-kernel.exe" in the path specified correctly, then the path is highlighted in green.
 Otherwise, you have to look at the executable file of the kernel or copy it to the executable file of the GUI (GoldBug.exe) or adjust the path accordingly.

 PID: The PID number identifies the process ID that identifies the executable file in Windows.
 The user also finds the process IDs in the Windows Task Manager.

-"Key regeneration" function: With the "regeneration" function, the user can also generate individual keys - with new values ​​and options.
-For this the check box has to be activated, the values ​​have to be set and the respective keys have to be re-generated.
+"Key regeneration" function: With the "re-generation" function, the user can also generate individual keys - with new values and options.
+For this the check box has to be activated, the values have to be set and the respective keys have to be re-generated.
+This is the way to get e.g. keys of the McEliece or NTRU algorithm.
 Then the user has to put his new key back to his friends, because the key is the communication ID.

 Another variety of options can also be found under the main menu / options in a pop-up window, which will be explained later.
 This is the actual options window, which can be neglected for a first start, however.

-Figure: Options eg for digital signatures
+Figure: Options e.g. for digital signatures

 ![Abbildung: Optionen z.B. für digitale Signaturen](/images/client_options.png)

-Figure: Options eg for the view in the client
+Figure: Options e.g. for the view in the client

 ![Abbildung: Optionen z.B. für die Ansicht im Klienten](/images/digital_signatures.png)

-It is more important to start the kernel after the first key generation via the wizard.
+It is more important to start now the kernel after the first key generation via the wizard.

 ### 5.3 Activation of the kernel

 When the user launches the GoldBug Messenger for the first time, a pop-up window at the end of the wizard asks if the kernel should be activated.
-Otherwise, the red "Activate Kernel" button should be pressed on all subsequent starts after the login in the settings tab, then you can start: If the button is green, the kernel is running.
+Otherwise, the red "Activate Kernel" button should be pressed on all subsequent starts after the login in the settings tab, then the user can start: If the button is green, the kernel is running.

 When the user closes the program interface, a pop-up window also asks if the kernel should continue running.
 So it's a good idea to first deactivate the kernel and then close the GUI of GoldBug if you want to completely close the program.

-Otherwise, the user runs the kernel without a GUI, which is sometimes desired on a web server, so that nobody can turn on the open user interface.
+Otherwise, the user runs the kernel without a GUI, which is sometimes desired on a web server, so that nobody can manipulate within the open user interface.
 (In addition to the Spot-on kernel, there is also the Spot-on-Lite kernel for this daemon web server purpose, which can be found in the repository of the source code as a standalone repository.)

 Figure: Lock of the user interface in the status bar

 ![Abbildung: Lock der Benutzeroberfläche in der Statuszeile](/images/lock.png)

 If the user wants to leave the GUI in place, but no one should be able to enter or change anything during the absence, it is also possible to click the "Lock" button on the left in the lower status line, the user interface will close and return to the login tab for the input of the password back, so that the running processes and inputs of other tabs are not visible.
-To unlock the interface, press the lock button again in the status bar and the user then enters the passphrase (s) in a pop-up window.
+To unlock the interface, press the lock button again in the status bar and the user then enters the passphrase(s) in a pop-up window.

 Figure: Activation of the kernel

 ![Abbildung: Aktivierung des Kernels](/images/kernel_activation.png)

-The user can also enable / disable the kernel by pressing the first LED in the status line at the bottom left.
+The user can also enable/disable the kernel by pressing the first LED in the status line at the bottom left.
 If it is green, the kernel is active; if it is red, the kernel is off.
 The middle LED indicates whether the user has set up a listener / chat server and the third LED indicates whether the user has an active and successful connection to a neighbor / server.

 Figure: Encryption between kernel and GUI / UI